Gulf Harbour Country Club is set along the coastline of the Whangaparaoa Peninsula, about 45 minutes’ drive north of Auckland.

 I thought the course was very good but needs to be played outside of the wetter months.
 I was surprised how wet the course was with the front nine in particular having fairly sloppy conditions.
 You can hit your best drive of the day to your maximum distance only to see it hop about a half metre out of its plug hole.
 An extra 30-40 metres on your drive with some run in dry conditions is needed to make the holes more achievable in par.

-Opening hole, stay right with your drive to give you the best approach shot to the green
+Opening hole, stay right with your drive to give yourself the best approach to the green!

 The front nine winds its way amongst a housing estate.
 The first six holes head out some distance through the estate in a loop with several road crossings along the way between green and tee.
 The final three holes of the nine finish with a pretty circuit around a lake.
 Watch out for your slice as all three holes have water on the right.
-On the 9th, your drive must carry a good distance over the lake with the more you take on, the more reward you get!
+On the 9th, your drive must carry a good distance over the lake with a real risk reward type shot..

-7th hole geese observing the right hand slicer's nightmare tee shot
+The 7th hole with geese observing the right hand slicer's nightmare tee shot!

 The back nine opens with a friendly par 4, easy to achieve if the flag is at the front of the green.
 Large bunkers hug the right side of the gentle right-hand dog-leg fairway.